folio-org/ui-linked-data/README.md

 Create a JSON object with required data, then use it in such cases:

-- For development or using MARVA as a standalone application, in a browser's localstorage create a record with a key `okapi_config` and stringified JSON value (see "JSON config example");
+- For development or using Linked data as a standalone application, in a browser's localstorage create a record with a key `okapi_config` and stringified JSON value (see "JSON config example");

 - For an embedded application:
   Use JSON in the `config` attribute, see [Usage](#usage) section.